vrabbi-carvel/ytt-functions/overlays/existing-file-overlay/README.md

 # Existing File Overlay

 This example serves as a refrence to overlaying a specific value parameter, ontop of an exisiting `values.yaml` file.

-This comes handy when templating a 'values.yaml' file for Helm using YTT.
+This comes handy when templating a `values.yaml` file for Helm using YTT.

 ## Usage example:
-Assume a given YAML values file.
+Assume a given YAML values file (`values.yaml` file under root directory)
 ```yaml
 # values.yaml file in root directory
 image: